piraaa/VideoDigitalWatermarking/README.md

 ## About Sphinx
 Sphinx is a documentation tool for Python.
-HTML documents in this library was created using Sphinx.
+HTML documents in this library were created using Sphinx.
 * [Sphinx](http://www.sphinx-doc.org/ja/stable/#) - Sphinx HP
 * [#sphinxjp](http://sphinx-users.jp/index.html#) - Sphinx-Users community